 Do not crash diet.
 Crash dieting creates a sense of deprivation and causes women to fail over time.
 Instead, learn concrete skills for managing your food intake.
 Maybe calorie and macro counting could be in your toolbox, but you can also listen to your hunger and fullness cues, monitor your portion sizes, and focus on what you do eat instead of what you don’t eat.
 Small shifts create big changes for a lifetime.
 Dramatic changes, on the other hand, often end in self-sabotage.

 Relax.
 Be patient.
 If you are already at a healthy body fat percentage (25%, for example), moving to a lower number in the healthy range is probably a 3-6 month goal.
 But you will succeed if you are consistent and balanced, especially if you use a proper strength training program that truly changes your physique and not just your weight.

 Most importantly, ask yourself WHY you want to be so lean.
 If you find yourself thinking a lot about your body size and shape, or feeling worried about your weight or body fat when you’re in a healthy range, it’s time for some self-reflection.
 How do you think you’ll feel when your body fat percentage is lower?
 What do you think you will accomplish?
 How will your life be different?

 There is nothing wrong with wanting to be fit.
 As someone who has lost (and kept off) a significant amount of unhealthy weight and enjoy being leaner, I am personally aware that living at your optimal weight is priceless.
 However, the aesthetic motivation behind fitness needs to be kept in perspective with the wider joys and demands of a fully-lived life.

-So while you’re applying yourself to your fitness goals, remember not to let your extra cellulite, imperfect arms, or waist size stop you from living life to the fullest.
+So while you’re applying yourself to your fitness goals, remember not to let your cellulite or jean size stop you from living life to the fullest.